Mobile Legends: Bang Bang Women's Invitational: 2025

 The fourth iteration of MWI was held again in Riyadh, Saudi Arabia from July 15 until the Grand Finals match on July 19, 2025.
 MWI 2025 expanded from twelve teams to sixteen teams with all groups being split into four bracket groups.
 Unlike the first three iterations, the Group Stage of MWI 2025 will feature the Global StarCraft II League or GSL Format for the group stage with teams who have a 2–0 and 2–1 record advancing to the knockout stage while 1–2 and 0–2 teams are to be eliminated.
 Defending champions Natus Vincere PH (formerly Omega Empress' roster) were eliminated in the Quarterfinals by NA representatives Gaimin Gladiators.
 Meanwhile, former two-time champions Team Vitality remained in title contention.
 Gaimin Gladiators won over Burmese representatives Terror Queens in the Semifinals 3–1 and secured North America's first Grand Finals slot in professional MLBB, the first time that a non-Asian region qualified for an MLBB Grand Finals in both the men's and women's division.
 Team Vitality returns to the Grand Finals after sweeping Team Liquid in Semis, the second-consecutive time that the team qualified to the Grand Finals as Team Vitality but the fourth-consecutive time if counted the Bigetron Era time which was the former team of Vitality's players were.

 Team Vitality would win their third title in four years against Gaimin Gladiators, the third series where the Grand Finals ended with a sweep.
 Vitality would make history as the only team to hold three titles of MWI.

+2026

+The fifth iteration of MWI will be coinciding with the Mid-Season Cup 2026 in Paris, France as the 2026 Esports World Cup relocated for the first time since the tournament began.